kurtschlueter/CarPageWebTask/README.md

 need to create web pack.config.js file to give web pack instructions for all of the transpiling

 npm install --save react-fontawesome

+I installed firebase for the db.
+Becuase we are only dealing with one entry, I figured that I would keep it simple.
+If this project was to be scaled and fully functional, I might have to reconsider.